NaishengZhang/book-recommendation-system/README.md

 We suggest building sub-samples of 1%, 5%, and 25% of the data, and then running the entire set of experiments end-to-end on each sample before attempting the entire dataset.
 This will help you make efficient progress and debug your implementation, while still allowing other students to use the cluster effectively.
 If for any reason you are unable to run on the full dataset, you should report your partial results obtained on the smaller sub-samples.
+Any sub-sampling should be performed prior to generating train/validation/test splits.

 ## Extensions [20% of grade]